microsoft/nni/docs/WebUI.md

 Click the tab "Overview".

 * See the experiment trial profile and search space message.
-* Support to download the experiment message.
+* Support to download the experiment parameters.

 ![](./img/over1.png)
 * See good performance trials.

 ![](./img/over2.png)

-## View job accuracy
+## View job default metric

-Click the tab "Trial Accuracy" to see the point graph of all trials.
-Hover every point to see its specific accuracy.
+Click the tab "Default Metric" to see the point graph of all trials.
+Hover every point to see its specific default metric and search space message.

 ![](./img/accuracy.png)